 Adam Shapiro is an accomplished public relations professional who brings a unique combination of experience to the table.
 His initial work involved serving as a broadcast journalist whose award-winning stories have appeared on CNN, CNN International, CNBC, Headline News, and NBC television stations.
-A selection of his reports are contained in the Investigative Reporters & Editors archives.
-His other specialties involved education, public policy and politics.
+His reporting can be found in the Investigative Reporters & Editors archives.
+Shapiro’s other specialties involved education, public policy and politics.
 His coverage of the Michigan Air National Guard’s role in Operation Deny Flight over Bosnia received the Edward R. Murrow award from the Radio-TV News Directors Association.

 Shapiro pursued his interest in public policy when Governor Jim Hunt of North Carolina named him as a press secretary.
 In this role Shapiro created media strategy plans and executed them on behalf of Hunt in order to advance administration policy goals.
 This included working on the state’s 2000 higher education bond campaign, the largest bond issue in higher education in U.S. history at the time, which voters approved by an unprecedented 73 percent.